 chains with shop-to-shop differences in price comparison scores of 10 percent

 Regardless of which drycleaner you choose, your satisfaction will depend

 in part on you.

-When you take your clothes to be cleaned, remove everything from all pockets
+Before taking your clothes to be cleaned, remove everything from all pockets

-and look over the garments carefully for stains.
+and examine the garments carefully for stains.

 If there are stains to be removed, point them out to the clerk and provide

 as much information about them as you can.
 The more the spotter knows about

 the substance that caused a stain, how long it has been in the fabric,